Approximate Reduced Lindblad Dynamics via Algebraic and Adiabatic Methods: Quantum dynamical semigroups and center manifolds

 In the following, we use the term super-operator to mean any linear map on $\Bf(\Hc)$, and call any idempotent $\Pc:\Bf(\Hc)\to\Bf(\Hc)$, such that $\Pc^2 \equiv \Pc\circ\Pc = \Pc$ a \textit{projector}.
 Furthermore, we say that $\Pc$ is \textit{orthogonal} if it is self-adjoint with respect to the Hilbert-Schmidt inner product i.e., $\Pc=\Pc^\dag$.
 Given another super-operator $\Bc$, we say that $\Pc$ is a \textit{$\Bc$-spectral projector} if it commutes with said super-operator, i.e., $[\Pc,\Bc]=0$.

-By definition, $\Cs$ corresponds to the eigenspace of $\Lc$ whose eigenvalues have {\em zero} real part: it thus consists of the variables which persist in the long-time dynamics, by either settling down to a stationary state or converging towards a state that supports ``oscillating coherences'' \cite{PhysRevA.89.022118,buvca2019non}.
-As noted, characterizing non-stationary long-time evolution is highly relevant in the context of non-equilibrium many-body dynamics, but also important in scenarios where fast unitary dynamics is present, which one wants to avoid treating as time-dependencies in a rotating frame \cite{riva2024cdc}.
+As remarked in the Introduction, characterizing non-stationary long-time evolution is highly relevant in the context of non-equilibrium many-body dynamics, but also important in scenarios where fast unitary dynamics is present, which one wants to avoid treating as time-dependencies in a rotating frame \cite{riva2024cdc}.
 Mathematically, a key property of $\Cs$, which we will use in the rest of the paper, is the fact that the $\Lc$-spectral projection onto $\Cs$ is CP.
 What follows builds on known results, namely, the structure of the fixed points of CPTP maps and Lindblad generators, see e.g., \cite{lindblad1999general,johnson2015general}, and the structure of the eigenspaces associated to limit cycles and peripheral spectra of CPTP maps \cite{wolf2010inverseeigenvalueproblemquantum}.
 In particular, this structure is discussed in detail in \cite[Sec.
 2.2]{johnson2015general} for both the case where a full-rank steady state exists and the general case.
 Adapting \cite[Theorem 8]{wolf2010inverseeigenvalueproblemquantum} to the Lindblad setting, we have the following result:

 \begin{proposition}[CPTP projection onto $\Cs$] Let $\Lc$ be a Lindblad generator, and let $\Cs$ be its center manifold.
-Then there exists a CPTP, not necessarily orthogonal (w.r.t. $\inner{\cdot}{\cdot}_{HS}$), $\Lc$-spectral projector $\Pc$ onto $\Cs$, i.e., ${\rm Im}\,\Pc = \Cs$, $\Pc^2 = \Pc$, $[\Pc,\Lc] = 0$ and $\Pc$ is CPTP. \end{proposition}
+Then there exists a CPTP, not necessarily orthogonal (w.r.t. $\inner{\cdot}{\cdot}_{HS}$), $\Lc$-spectral projector $\Pc$ onto $\Cs$, i.e.: ${\rm Im}\,\Pc = \Cs$, $\Pc^2 = \Pc$, $[\Pc,\Lc] = 0$ and $\Pc$ is CPTP. \end{proposition}

 A proof is again included in Appendix \ref{app:proofs}.